 We need to know without a shadow of a doubt that Padma did not kill Parvati before we can move on.

 I am extremely confused about this whole work.
 On the one hand there are some parts which are really trully excellent.
 Whole situation about Padma loosing her twin sister and all the pain around is written in completely excellent manner, which is quite rare anywhere.
-I really really like your Lovewoods (especially Xenophilius as a lawyer is an excellent idea), I really like stories about recovering from trauma and shock and grieving about unexplicable loss.
+I really really like your Lovewoods (Luna is perfect, but Xenophilius as a lawyer is just so awesome idea, and very well done, small thing but lovely is Lovegoods living in the hobbits’ hole), I really like your stories about recovering from trauma and shock and grieving about unexplicable loss.
 I think this only makes this work worthy of being read and finished.

 I really wish this novel was finished, it could be really lovely.
 And yes, some story between and George and Padma would be awesome.
 I always love stories looking at the history from the point of view outside of the Weasley-Potter clan!